longtongster/introduction-to-git/README.md

 This repo will be populated with lots of fancy checks

+It contains:
-It contains a jyputer notebook.
+1. a jyputer notebook.
+2. a simple .py file

 Now it is time for :coffee: